mrklwnc/python-for-beginners/README.md

 Update: Got tired of watching the tutorial so I just went to w3schools' Python tutorial, just reading...
 Here is the link: https://www.w3schools.com/python/default.asp

-Lessons 21, 22, and 23 each have their own branch.